 There are two Chemistry tracks at UM: CHMY 121N for students requiring one year or less of chemistry and CHMY 104/141 for students intending to take two or more years of chemistry.
 The Chemistry Placement Exam is required ONLY for students whose major calls for them to take either CHMY 141N College Chemistry I or CHMY 104 Preparation for Chemistry in the first semester.
-Students have access to the test in Moodle if they are in a major that requires CHMY 141N.
-They will also be able to access the placement test if they contact Jimmy Stevens (firstname.lastname@example.org).
+Students have access to the exam in Moodle if they are in a major that requires CHMY 141N.
+They will also be able to access the placement exam if they contact Jimmy Stevens (firstname.lastname@example.org).

 CHMY 121N Introduction to General Chemistry